FAQs on importing or bringing tobacco into New Zealand.

 No. Duty free operators must store duty-free tobacco securely until it is sold to customers entitled to duty free purchases.
 The forms and processes involved in these sales are unchanged.
 Customers entitled to duty free purchases may include relevant travellers, operators of a ship or aircraft for use as a ship or aircraft store, or military or diplomatic officials with access to duty free entitlements.
 Forms and processes involved with these sales are unchanged.

-Do the new rules change duty-free limits and does a passenger require a permit?
+Are duty-free limits affected, and does a passenger require a permit?

 Passengers arriving into New Zealand with tobacco do not need a permit and individual duty-free tobacco limits are unchanged.